nickcottrell/cardboard/README.md

 ## Maze
-This assignment was to create a maze out experience using provided prefabs.
+This assignment was to create a maze experience using provided prefabs.
 I created the scripts, arranged the layout of the maze, pick-up objects, and optimized the scene to run on mobile.
 This project showcases much of what I learned throughout the course, which involves combining 3D visual elements, audio, and game logic to create a playable, immersive, and performant scene.

 **Key Concepts:**
 * More complex scripting